 The earth is that on which mankind walks.
 Before the waters under the heaven were gathered into one place there was no earth on which to walk or from which vegetation could grow.
 There must be earth before the food of the material creation can be brought into being.

 The manna stopped falling when the Israelites came to the land of promise.
 They could not grow food in the wilderness but lived by a miracle.
 They were given angel’s food, the corn of Heaven.
 When they came to the “dry ground” of their inheritance they were able to grow food.

-And the manna ceased on the morrow after they had eaten of the old corn of the land; neither had the children of Israel manna any more; but they did eat of the fruit of the land of Canaan that year.
+Then the manna ceased on the day after they had eaten the produce of the land; and the children of Israel no longer had manna, but they ate the food of the land of Canaan that year.
 (Joshua 5:12)

 The Scriptures have much to say about uprightness, about righteous behavior.
 With the exception of the presentation of the Person and work of the Lord Jesus Christ, the subject of upright behavior, of adherence to the eternal moral law of God, may be the main topic of the Scriptures.
 Satan has stung mankind in the heel so people cannot walk uprightly.

-There was a man in the land of Uz, whose name was Job; and that man was perfect and upright, and one that feared God, and eschewed [shunned] evil.
+There was a man in the land of Uz, whose name was Job; and that man was blameless and upright, and one who feared God and shunned evil.
 (Job 1:1)

-What was true of Job that God considered him to be “perfect and upright”?
+What was true of Job that God considered him to be “blameless and upright”?

 This expression signifies that Job, who lived before the day of Moses, was adhering to the eternal moral law of God.
 Before the Ten Commandments were issued the moral law was written in the conscience of mankind.

 The moral law is based on spiritual realities.
 The moral law is the Nature of God Himself.
 It expresses God’s Character.